 The Send Anonymous Stats option allows Gigatrees to send other types of anonymous data.
 Each time the application runs, performace data, including module timing and memory usage, is collected and sent.
 This information is used in development to optimize future releases.
 Aggregated GEDCOM tag counts are also collected and are used to discover when new record fields come into use and which record fields are most commonly used.
 Information on the GEDCOM file itself, such as its GEDCOM version and revision, encoding and character sets, and exporting application are also collected in order to provide better support for particular versions and vendors.
 Configuration and feature usage state data is also collected in order to understand how the application is being used so that development can procede in the most effective manner.
-Lastly, general statistics such as those found on a Statistics Page are collected and aggregated with previously collected data.
+Lastly, general statistics are collected and aggregated with previously collected data.

 None of the information collected by the Gigatrees server is personally identifiable and will only be shared in aggragate form in statistical tables and charts.
 At no point is any GEDCOM data collected by the server.